2023 Travel Guide to Sapporo: The Capital City of Hokkaido, Japan

 Affordable Rates and Book Online via Agoda

-Situated near Nakajima Train Station is Sapporo Park Hotel, which overlooks Sapporo Park’s lake at one side and the cityscape on the other.
+Situated near Nakajima Train Station is Sapporo Park Hotel, which overlooks Sapporo Park’s lake on one side and the cityscape on the other.
 This four-star hotel has a restaurant that serves exquisite Japanese cuisine.

 Shopping in Sapporo

 Sapporo Factory is a big mall that sells international and local brands.
 There are also souvenir shops, like the Souvenir Shop Mina Mina.
 The Sapporo Drug Store isn’t a souvenir shop, but it sells various items that you can only find in Japan, so you might find something interesting there!
 Even if you don’t intend to buy anything, walking in Sapporo Factory will be a nice immersive cultural tour.

 Sapporo Jyogai Market / Sapporo Central Wholesale Market